Assault & Battery Injury Attorney

 If you or a loved one have been injured due to an assault and / or battery, contact our experienced California and Nevada battery and assault injury attorneys today to seek compensation for your injuries.

 California and Nevada law allows those who have suffered a battery or assault to bring a civil lawsuit against the at-fault party.
 Our experienced assault and battery attorneys believe that no person should have to endure any type of injury because of another’s negligence.
-Contact our attorneys today for a free no risk consultation to discuss your assault and battery claim, and the different legal strategies we can take.
+Contact our personal injury attorneys today for a free no risk consultation to discuss your assault and battery claim, and the different legal strategies we can take.

 An assault and battery could have very lasting impacts, physically and emotionally.
 For example, many may be left with PTSD, fearful of even leaving the house.
 Our attorneys believe that victims deserve financial compensation for any unlawful acts committed by others.
 Our skilled attorneys are ready to fight for your rights in court.